jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 This book exists to fill a gap I find in guitar instructional material.

-Countless resources exist for beginners, and there are excellent materials for advanced musicians with a solid background in theory and practice.
+Countless resources are available for beginners, and there are excellent materials for advanced musicians with a solid background in theory and practice.
 But for those in-between, the “intermediate” guitarists, it can be a long, hard slog to master the instrument well enough to be able to really express ourselves.